Visit Regional Australia | Bushfire Affected Communities

 This summer’s fires affected every family on Kangaroo Island in one way or another.
 Despite large sections of the island being burnt out, more than half of the island that’s still open to tourists.

 While Flinders Chase National Park will likely be closed for the rest of the year, now is an amazing time to visit KI – the ferry fares are heavily discounted and you’ll find accommodation without even looking.
+Plan ahead and check out their COVID-19 updates before leaving.
 Here are just a couple of activities that are still operating:

 - Seal Bay: The iconic Seal Bay suffered no fire damage.
 Despite that, visitors are down 70% from last year.
 That means now is a great time to get face to face with some incredible wildlife.

 - Kingscote: The bustling heart of Kangaroo Island wasn’t physically by the fires, and remains open to visitors.
 The beaches here are some of the most pristine in Australia, and it’s a great place to de-stress, after an altogether too eventful summer.

 The Adelaide Hills were hit harder by this year’s fires than any other wine region in Australia, with many grower’s entire crops destroyed.
 The impact of the fires will be felt for years to come, but that doesn’t stop the Hills being one of Adelaide’s best getaways.

 Most businesses are now open again, with wine and cheese still flowing!
 Along with the wineries and breweries (practising safe social distancing) in the region, here are our favourite spots in the Adelaide Hills: